Mickey Vernon: Washington Senators and Cleveland Indians (1946-55)

-After a two-year absence, Vernon returned to the Senators for the 1946 season, and had a career high and league leading .353 batting average.
-He led all Major League players in doubles with 51.
-He also had eight home runs, 85 RBIs, 88 runs scored and a .910 OPS, with a .990 fielding percentage at first base.
+After a two-year absence, Vernon returned to the Senators for the 1946 season and had a career-high and league-leading .353 batting average.
+He led all MLB players in doubles with 51.
+He also had eight home runs, 85 RBIs, 88 runs scored, and a .910 OPS, with a .990 fielding percentage at first base.
 He was selected to the American League All-Star team for the first time, as the starting first baseman.
 He was fifth in the 1946 AL Most Valuable Player voting.
 Ted Williams passed Vernon twice during the season as league leader in batting average, but Williams ended the season at .342 to Vernon's .353.
 After the 1946 season, Vernon toured with Bob Feller's All-Stars.
 During that tour, his team frequently faced Satchel Paige.

-Vernon, who had never hit over .300 in a Major League season, was hitting over .400 in late May 1946, and had a 22-game hitting streak that ended on May 28.
+Vernon, who had never hit over .300 in an MLB season, was hitting over .400 in late May 1946, and had a 22-game hitting streak that ended on May 28.
 Senators coach Clyde Milan had worked regularly with Vernon on improving his focus and batting approach early in the season.
 Vernon had been a pull hitter during his earlier years, but in 1946, decided to hit the ball to all fields based on where he was pitched, a key to improving his average.
-Though he learned from Milan, who was primarily the team's third base coach, Vernon believed that players essentially served as their own batting coaches at the time, as the position did not exist in his day.
-He found value in studying teammate Cecil Travis, who was proficient at hitting to all fields based on where the ball was pitched; as well as his idol, Hall of Fame second baseman Charlie Gehringer, who had the same skill.
-He also studied Ted Williams, Joe DiMaggio and Hank Greenberg, for individual traits he might learn from them, even if he was a different kind of hitter.
+Though he learned from Milan, who was primarily the team's third-base coach, Vernon believed that players essentially served as their own batting coaches at the time, as the position did not exist in his day.
+He found value in studying teammate Cecil Travis, who was proficient at hitting to all fields based on where the ball was pitched, as well as his idol, Hall of Fame second baseman Charlie Gehringer, who had the same skill.
+He also studied Ted Williams, Joe DiMaggio, and Hank Greenberg, for individual traits he might learn from them, even if he was a different kind of hitter.

 Before the 1947 season, Vernon sought a $25,000 salary from the Senators.
 Owner Clark Griffith called the demand ridiculous and offered a $9,000 salary, plus an unspecified bonus.
 Vernon's batting average fell to .265 in 1947 and then .242 in 1948.
 He still had 85 RBIs in 1947, but only 48 in 1948.
 Despite a career-low batting average, he was selected to the AL All-Star team in 1948.
-In December 1948, Vernon and Early Wynn were sent to the Cleveland Indians in exchange for Joe Haynes, Ed Klieman and Eddie Robinson.
+In December 1948, Vernon and Early Wynn were sent to the Cleveland Indians in exchange for Joe Haynes, Ed Klieman, and Eddie Robinson.
 After the trade, New York Yankees' manager Casey Stengel said, "'I went to bed with a pennant winner and woke up in second place'".